Honey, I Shrunk KidMin

 And it goes without saying that this effort will be soaked in prayer.
 Because no matter how cute and clever our methods are, unless the Lord tugs on someone's heart, even our best efforts will be in vain.

 People listened… laughed… and filled out the interest cards.
 Here’s the proof.

 26 applications (33 people in total)!
-Most of them coming from the people that never served in children’s ministry.
+Most of them came from the people that never served in the children’s ministry.
 That is such a wonderful response!